ajakaja/ajakaja.github.io/_posts/2019-11-26-magic-derivatives.md

 tags: notes
 ---

-A while ago I found a series papers which do some wild magic with derivative operators:
+A while ago I found a series of papers which do some wild magic with derivative operators:

 1. [New Dirac Delta function based methods with applications to perturbative expansions in quantum field theory](https://arxiv.org/abs/1404.0747) by Kempf/Jackson/Morales, 2014
 2. [How to (Path-) Integrate by Differentiating](https://arxiv.org/abs/1507.04348) also by Kempf/Jackson/Morales, 2015